textlint-rule/textlint-rule-no-dead-link/ReadMe.md

 ### maxRetryTime

-The max of allow waiting time [second] for retry, if response header has `Retry-After`.
+The max of allow waiting time second for retry, if response header has `Retry-After`.

+Default: `10`

 ## Tests